 In my paintings, realistic subjects are re-imagined as artifice.
 I exaggerate color and texture to create an unnatural interpretation of people and objects.
-My subjects are rendered in lonely isolation, floating within the void of a stark gradient.
-I use synthetic color and overemphasize textures in hyper-focused detail.
-Whether the representational subject is a human figure, a flower, fruit, or a shell, I depict its surfaces in a visceral manner, some reading as translucent or improbably reflective.
-I think of all of my paintings as portraits, and those not depicting a person instead depict objects I’ve deemed suitable stand-ins for human beings.
-The compositions and treatment of light reference commercial portrait photography, positioning the objects to elicit a similar emotional response from the viewer as the human figure.
+My subjects are rendered in isolation, floating within the void of a stark gradient and framed by symmetrical shapes reminiscent of architectural elements.
+I use synthetic color and overemphasize texture, leading to an uncanny, surreal scene.
+Surfaces are rendered in a visceral manner, some reading as translucent or improbably reflective.
+I think of all of my paintings as portraits, and those not depicting a person instead depict objects, which I have deemed suitable stand-ins for human beings.
+The compositions and treatment of light reference commercial portrait photography, positioning objects to elicit a similar emotional response from the viewer as the human figure.